DARMA-tasking/vt/docs/md/stats-reader.md

 \page stats-reader LB Restart Reader
 \brief Follow input LB distribution

-The LB stats restart reader component `vt::vrt::collection::balance::StatsRestartReader`, accessed via `vt::theStatsReader()` reads in an input object distribution for a given program and follows the distribution as specified in the file.
+The LB data restart reader component `vt::vrt::collection::balance::StatsRestartReader`, accessed via `vt::theStatsReader()` reads in an input object distribution for a given program and follows the distribution as specified in the file.